High School Youth Researcher Summer Program (HYRS)

 3. Increase the competitiveness of Alberta as a destination for R&I talent.

-4. Leverage partner relationships to advance Digital Health Innovation in Alberta.
+4. Leverage partner relationships to advance priority area activity in Alberta.

 In addition to gaining first-hand research experience, HYRS students also participate in a range of skill development and career exploration activities.
 This program is ideal for students who have an interest in science and health, and are looking to explore careers in health research and innovation.